-- The Annual Business Plan will result in the total revenue raised through general rates increasing by an amount of 8.7%, excluding revenue from new rates. - Several services will be provided on a user pays system. - Prudent use of Government Grant funding for the provision and maintenance of Council's extensive infrastructure network. - Commitment to pursue additional grant funding for both capital and operational programs, wherever possible. - Continued investigations and implementation of resource sharing activities with the City of Port Lincoln and District Council of Lower Eyre Peninsula.
+- The Annual Business Plan will result in the total revenue raised through general rates increasing by an amount of 11.5%, excluding revenue from new rates. - Several services will be provided on a user pays system. - Prudent use of Government Grant funding for the provision and maintenance of Council's extensive infrastructure network. - Commitment to pursue additional grant funding for both capital and operational programs, wherever possible. - Continued investigations and implementation of resource sharing activities with various Eyre Peninsula councils.